AntonSkrub/GoGit-Integration/docs/developer-documentation.md

 ```
 ## 2 Development environment

-The software was developed under Windows using Visual Studio Code.
+The software was developed under Windows using Visual Studio Code to run on any machine.
 The project is purely written in Go in the version 1.19.5.

 ## 3 Dependencies